Travel to Botswana: A Land of Enchanting Contrasts - Somak Luxury Travel

 Maun: Your Gateway to Adventure

 Maun, a laid-back town bordering the fringes of the Okavango Delta, serves as the springboard for most Botswana adventures.
 Imagine a frontier town with a modern twist.
-Light aircraft take off on daily safaris from Maun’s bustling airport, whisking travellers from all over the world to luxurious camps nestled deep within the Delta.
+Light aircraft take off daily on safaris from Maun’s bustling airport, whisking travellers from all over the world to luxurious camps nestled deep within the Delta.

 Chobe National Park: Where Giants Roam